 Tailored for Years 5 – 6.

 Discussions about Homelessness and Disadvantage

-Workshops contain links to the Australian Curriculum and are supported by resource materials which are made available to teachers after the session.
-Every workshop booked provides a paid work opportunity to a guest speaker experiencing disadvantage.
+Workshops are linked to the Australian Curriculum and are supported by follow-up materials for teachers and students.
+Every workshop booked provides a paid work opportunity for a guest speaker experiencing disadvantage.

-Find further information and details about other workshops at thebigissue.org.au.
+Find further information and details about other workshops at thebigissue.org.au/our-programs/education.